51st (Highland) Division: France 1940

 After the war was over, General Fortune was knighted by King George VI for his work in promoting the welfare of his men while in captivity: despite failing health, he had resisted repatriation.
 From the British point of view, the defeat of the 51st (Highland) Infantry Division was the end of the Allied resistance during the Battle of France.

 More than 10,000 members of the 51st (Highland) Infantry Division were taken prisoner at St Valery.
 They were marched to Germany, via Belgium, following the route over which the Germans had advanced against them.
 The officers were separated from the men, for most of whom the initial destination was Stalag XX-A at Toruń, about 120 mi northwest of Warsaw.
 Some were loaded into canal barges for part of their journey, but all eventually travelled by train in cattle wagons.
 There were some notable escapes, mostly in the early stages of the march.
 Of the 290 British Army POW escapers who had returned to Britain by the end of June 1941, 134 were members of the 51st (Highland) Infantry Division.

 As other camps were brought into operation, a large proportion of the POWs were transferred – most to Stalag XX-B at Malbork and Stalag 344 at Lambinowice, but with small numbers in many other camps.

-Early in 1945, the Russian Army had advanced close to these camps, so the POWs were involved in the Long March.
+Early in 1945, the Russian Army had advanced close to these camps, so the POWs were involved in the March of 1945.
 Some groups from Stalag XX-A marched around 450 mi in the depths of winter to Stalag XIB/357 at Bad Fallingbostel on the Lüneburg Heath, north of Hanover.
 Others had similar journeys in severe winter conditions, affected by shortages of food and shelter, with many suffering from dysentery and frostbite.

 In 1942 French General Charles de Gaulle, in a speech, claimed "I can tell you that the comradeship in arms experienced on the battlefield of Abbeville in May and June 1940 between the French armoured division which I had the honour to command and the valiant 51st Highland Division under General Fortune played its part in the decision which I took to continue fighting on the side of the Allies unto the end, no matter what the course of events."

 On 12 June 2010, veterans of the 51st (Highland) Infantry Division attended a commemorative ceremony for the 70th Anniversary of the battle at Saint-Valéry-en-Caux.